nprapps/nprapps.github.com/_posts/2017-09-20-spring-2018-photo-internship.markdown

 ---
-layout: redirect
+layout: post
-redirect_url: /2017/09/20/spring-2018-photo-internship.html
-title: "What makes a great photo editing intern (Apply now for Fall 2017!)"
+title: "What makes a great photo editing intern (Apply now for Spring 2018!)"
 description: "What we're looking for in a photo editing intern on the NPR Visuals team."
-author: Ariel Zambelich and Emily Bogle
+author: Emily Bogle
 email:
 twitter: nprviz
 ---